cypress-io/github-action/README.md

 ![Parallel run](images/parallel.png)

 **Warning ⚠️:** Cypress Dashboard API connects parallel jobs into a single logical run using GitHub commit SHA plus workflow name, since there is no better unique ID during GitHub Action execution.
 Thus if you attempt to re-run GitHub checks, the Dashboard thinks the run has already ended.
 In order to truly rerun parallel jobs, push an empty commit with `git commit --allow-empty -m "re-run checks" && git push`.
+As another work around you can generate and cache a custom build id, read [Adding a unique build number to GitHub Actions](https://medium.com/attest-engineering/adding-a-unique-github-build-identifier-7aa2e83cadca)

 ### Build app